-Under the OSH Act, federal OSHA and the State Plans are responsible for carrying out mandated activities.
+Introduction.
+Under the OSH Act, OSHA and the State Plans are responsible for carrying out mandated activities.
 States Plans' further responsibilities are described in 29 CFR Parts 1902, 1953, 1954, and 1956.
-The Assistant Secretary for Occupational Safety and Health is responsible for monitoring and reporting on the State Plans' performance.
-The framework for evaluation established by OSHA and the State Plans is one in which both participate in the review, assessment, and discussion of performance data.
+The Assistant Secretary is responsible for monitoring and reporting on the State Plans' performance.
+The framework for evaluation established by OSHA and the State Plans is one in which both parties jointly establish the measures of performance, where possible, and both participate in the review, assessment, and discussion of performance data.